 The main advantage of a variable interest rate is its flexibility.
 The alternative type of loan, which is fixed-rate, has more restrictive and limited features.
 With a variable rate loan you can make extra repayments towards your mortgage which in turn will help you pay off your loan sooner.

-Variable rate loans also have the capacity to add a redraw offset facility.
+Variable rate loans also have the capacity to add an offset sub-account.
 This feature is very beneficial because lets you offset your savings against your loan balance.
-Say your remaining loan balance is $100,000, and in your redraw offset facility you have $20,000.
-Assuming that you have a 100% redraw offset facility, you will only be charged interest on $80,000.
+Say your remaining loan balance is $100,000, and in your offset sub-account you have $20,000.
+Assuming that you have a 100% offset sub-account, you will only be charged interest on $80,000.

 Another great benefit of a variable interest rate is the ability to refinance your loan without incurring a substantial break fee.
 You might want to refinance your loan because you want to switch to a lower interest rate, you might want to borrow more for a home renovation, or you may want to consolidate your debts.